Tyrn/wei/the-insider-en.typ

      A street singer was brought in.

-     Bemish  recalled how he was  driving  from the spaceport  and asked his interpreter - the guy had started as one of the Weians that washed dishes on the ground - to stop the car.
+     Bemish  recalled how he was  driving  from the spaceport  and asked his interpreter---the guy had started as one of the Weians that washed dishes on the ground---to stop the car.
 He wanted to look at the street puppeteer with a crowd gathered  around him on the curb.
 The  interpreter answered that it was "uncultured."
 Bemish asked what was "cultured," and he found out that it was "cultured"  for the  whole neighborhood to attend trashy  Hollywood  and